Linus789/git-user/README.md

 # Change the email of a profile
 git-user set email <profile> <email>

+# Removes all directories and files ever created by this application
+git-user reset

 # Show the current user of the local git repository
 git-user current